With so much uncertainty in the world today, do you wonder whether you should invest in property during COVID-19… or wait it out?

 NOTE: This is a developing situation, so we’re going to be updating this article as more information becomes available.
-The most important thing to remember is that we need to take COVID-19 very seriously.
-Stay safe, stay in doors, and keep your loved ones safe.

 How has COVID-19 affected the property industry?

 Back in March (2020) UK property activity ground to a halt.
 And then at the end of June (2020), in Scotland, it got going again with a bang!

 So, in short, it is definitely possible to progress property deals in the second half of 2020 and I’m sure into early 2021.
 Some of the cogs are moving a bit slower.
 But they are still moving.

 Below, I’m going to give you a review and update on the challenges faced by the key players assisting you, the property investor, during the COVID-19 pandemic.